 DAY 1 | Cape Naturaliste Lighthouse – Yallingup

-The Cape to Cape Track can be walked from north to south, or the opposite.
-The choice is yours.
+The Cape to Cape Track can be walked from north to south, and south to north.
 I decided to follow the recommended direction, set off at Cape Naturaliste Lighthouse, and left my car at the parking nearby for the next 7 days.
-Once you start walking, there will be a station with a guest book.
-Make sure to register your hike.
 On the first day I walked 15 km to get to Yallingup, and spend the night in the town.
-This day is quite easy, the track leads along the coast, and offers some beautiful views.
+Make sure to register your hike at the beginning of the track.
+The guest book is left at a station close to the trailhead.
+Day one is quite easy, the track leads along the coast, and offers some beautiful views.
 Don’t miss out on Sugarloaf Rock, emerging from the Indian Ocean.
 Do a short detour to see it up close.
 This trail section doesn’t have any national park campsites, so be sure to book a night in a caravan park in Yallingup.

-Unfortunately, I had a problem to make a booking in any caravan park.
-December is high season in this region, and Yallingup was packed with people.
-Obviously, it didn’t stop me from hiking.
-My plan was to show up and ask for a spot to set up my tent.
+Unfortunately, I had a bit of a problem with this.
+December is high season in this region, Yallingup was packed with people, and all caravan parks were booked up.
+Obviously, it didn’t stop me from doing this hike.
+My plan was to just show up and ask for a spot.
 It was a bit risky, but I had no other choice.
 My first attempt was unsuccessful, but I didn’t give up.
-I tried again, this time with success!
-The friendly staff at Caves Caravan Park Yallingup said yes.
-They also told be they accept hikers even if they are booked up.
+I went to another place, and asked again.
+Friendly staff at Caves Caravan Park Yallingup said yes.
+It turned out they accept hikers even if they are booked up.
 So if you are in the same situation, just go there, and you should be fine.
-I paid AUD 40 for the night (Christmastime), but at least I could take a shower and charge my phone.
-There’s also a small grocery shop nearby.
+I paid AUD 40 for the night (Christmas), took a shower and charged my phone.
+If you need anything, a small grocery shop is around the corner.

 Cape Naturaliste Lighthouse – Yallingup, around 15 km (5 hours)